MrBot45/Vocabulary.com-AutoBot/README.md

 <br>BOTS ARE SOLUTION!
 With this bot, you can pass: AUDIO and TEXT challenge. **WARINGING:** THE BOT HAVE ONLY 80% OF SUCCESS RATE.
 IT CAN CRASH AT ANY MOMENT.
 STILL ON DEVELOPEMENT.
 WHEN YOU ARE AT ABOUT **80%**.
 CHECK IF THE BOT CAN STILL SOLVE OR YOU WILL NEED TO DO IT BY YOUR SELF!

 # Disclaimer:
 > If you use this bot, YOU actually won't gain any knowledge.
 It is recommended that you solve your assignments on your own !
 THIS BOT IS FOR EDUCATION PURPOSE ONLY.
+I am not responsable of any kind of thing that can happen to your account.

 # [UPDATED] BETA v1.1 [The code will be updated if needed!]